COS301-SE-2021/Bean-Bag/README.md

 This application would assist in multiple areas such as:

 - the cataloging of secondhand clothing and apparel,
-- condition assessment of secondhand computer parts, and more.

 A key feature of Bean Bag is that the recognizer can be trained on new item types thereby providing flexibility and enabling the application to be tailored to the user depending on the type of items the user catalogs into their inventory.